Torneko's Great Adventure

 is a 1993 role-playing video game by Chunsoft.
 The first entry in the Mystery Dungeon series, the game features Torneko, a merchant from Dragon Quest IV, and his adventures around the Mystery Dungeon in search of items.
+33 years after its Japanese only release, the game received a worldwide release on modern platforms under a remake titled Dragon Quest Heroes: Torneko's Mystery Dungeon -Classic HD-.

 Torneko's Great Adventure is the first spin-off game in the Dragon Quest franchise.
-The game was a success with over 800,000 copies sold, which led to Chunsoft turning it into a franchise and released a sequel, Mystery Dungeon 2: Shiren the Wanderer, in 1995.
+The game was a success with over 800,000 copies sold, which led to Chunsoft turning it into a franchise with the release of a sequel, Mystery Dungeon 2: Shiren the Wanderer, in 1995.
 The unreleased English version of the game was to be called Mystery Dungeon: Taloon's Great Adventure.

 Gameplay

 During the higher levels of the game, monsters tend to chase the player in multiple numbers.

 The gameplay is similar to roguelike-style PC games.
 The main similarity is the heavy use of randomized dungeons and effects.
 The main character of the game is Torneko, originally localized as Taloon in North America, a merchant and playable character from Dragon Quest IV.
 The player continues his story from Dragon Quest IV, where he wishes to make his store famous and ventures into mystery dungeons to retrieve items to stock in his store.

 While Torneko explores the dungeons, he collects items and fights monsters, similar to ones found in Dragon Quest games.
 If he leaves the dungeon, he can sell off the items he found.
 He can also equip certain items.
 By saving up money, he can improve his home and shop.